kyma-project/nats-manager/docs/user/troubleshooting/03-05-nats-troubleshooting.md

-# Troubleshooting the NATS Module
+# General Diagnostics

 ## Symptom

-- The NATS module is not in a Ready state.
+- The NATS module is not in a `Ready` state.
 - The Eventing module reports that it cannot connect to the NATS backend.
 - NATS Pods are in a `CrashLoopBackOff` or `Pending` state.